alina2304/Robotik/README.md

 # Programming
+To program Jack the Gripper we used the Lego Spike App and its programming user interface.
+After opening the App you will see a variety of tutorials and example projects.
+We recommend the "First steps"-Tutorial because it will shortly introduce you to crucial components and commands in a playful manner.

+To start your own project, click on the button "New project".
+If you want to use an already existing project you can find it by clicking on "my projects" in the menu on the left.
+Give your project a name and choose your programming language.
+In the Spike App you can choose between symbol bricks, text bricks, or python.
+Please choose text bricks to follow this tutorial.

+Now you are in coding mode.

+Follow the instructions to connect your PC to the Hub.
+If you connect sensors to the Hub, you will also see their output on the top menu.
+On the left you can see a menu with different types of bricks.
+Choose them by clicking and moving them around via drag-n-drop.

 # Lessons learned and future works
 We learned a lot about working with the LEGO set and about how to put the parts together in a way that makes sense and works for the intended functions, like the gripping arms of Jack.